thinhnguyenuit/comaparedocimg/README.md

-# comaparedocimg
-Compare document image
+# Compare document image
+Function use to compare two document image.
+Return True if two document have same structure